10 Inexpensive Day Trips Near Greenville, SC That Will Save You Money on Your Next Adventure

 Admission: Free

-The Fairy Trail is one of our favorite free things to do over the summer in Hendersonville.
+The Fairy Trail is one of our favorite free things to do in Hendersonville over the summer.
 It’s at Bullington Gardens and just so much fun and a touch magical.

 Other Affordable Places to Visit in Hendersonville, NC

-Just a couple miles from downtown is also the home of Jump Off Rock.
-This historic look-off point is not too difficult of a hike.
-Be aware though that it is steep and the hikes along the sides of the lookout are not fully fenced.
+Just a couple miles from downtown is Jump Off Rock.
+This historic look-out point isn’t too difficult of a hike.
+But be aware that it’s steep, and the hikes along the sides of the lookout aren’t fully fenced.

 Be sure to check out our guide on Free Things to Do in Hendersonville, NC.